 This kind of international healthcare comes with a higher price tag and can be a substantial investment, which is why you should compare different policies carefully before making any purchasing decision.

-With over 19 years of experience and nine offices across the world, Pacific Prime Singapore is an established insurance advisory specialized in international health insurance and employee benefits.
+Wondering how much does comprehensive health insurance costs?
+Pacific Prime Singapore can help.
+With over 20 years of experience and multiple offices across the world, we are an established insurance advisory specialized in international health insurance and employee benefits.
 Our team of experts are on hand to match you with the best plan that matches your needs.
 Contact us today for impartial advice, an obligation-free quote, and a plan comparison!

 When he’s not working, he’s usually on the hunt for great restaurants, playing badminton, and writing screenplays.

 Latest posts by anthony (see all)

 - Things to consider before renewing your health insurance - January 8, 2021

 - The Ultimate Guide to Long Term Visit Pass (LTVP) in Singapore - December 18, 2020

 - How long is paternity and maternity leave in Singapore? - November 11, 2020